 Off-Road Trail Driving Tips

-One of the most popular place for trail driving is Moab, located in Utah.
+One of the most popular places for trail driving is Moab, located in Utah.
 This is a great place to cut your teeth and develop your off-roading skills.
-They have everything from easy beginner trails to their famous ‘slickrock’ advanced trails.
-The vehicle of choice in Moab is the Jeep Wrangler, but really, it’s a playground for any four wheel drive vehicle.
+They have everything from easy beginner trails to their famous "slickrock" advanced trails.
+The vehicle of choice in Moab is the Jeep Wrangler, but really, it’s a playground for any four-wheel-drive vehicle.
 Moab can get crowded, it’s a popular destination, but that’s a great way to connect with other off-roaders who can offer you valuable insight into improving your technique and having fun.